 1. Marketing In Virtual Experiences

-Companies have started to create branded virtual experiences, such as concerts, videos, and more, to engage customers in a unique, creative way.
+Companies have started to create branded virtual experiences, such as concerts, videos, and more, to engage customers uniquely and creatively.
 Recently, Miller did this when they launched a giveaway inside a virtual pub in the online game Decentraland.
 If you’re unfamiliar, Decentraland is a metaverse game similar to Roblox, in which users create avatars and explore the open virtual world with friends.

-Initially starting as exclusively face-to-face events, experiential advertising has advanced over the years to operate inside the virtual ecosystem just like the remainder of the world, and this trend is likely to continue.
+Initially starting as exclusively face-to-face events, experiential advertising has advanced over the years to operate inside the virtual ecosystem like the rest of the world.
+This trend is likely to continue.

 2. Physical / Digital Hybrid Experiences